justanothercell/struct_scalpel/.github/README.md

 # struct_scalpel
-Memory layout analysis tool for rust structs, enum and unions, prints to console using ansi escape codes.
+Memory layout analysis tool for rust structs, enums, unions, tuples, and references, prints to console using ansi escape codes.

 Simply derive `Dissectible` and call `print_dissection_info` to get a well formatted overview.